Nithiyanandhanganesan/StockMarket/Options/BasicConcepts.md

 -----
 - Rate of change of delta.
 - If Gamma is high, then either profit/loss will also be high.
+- If near expiry, gamma will be high whereas for long expiry gamma will be low.

 Theta:
 ------